 There is no right in Canada for a person to be granted bail.
 The court must weigh the risks in every case.
 It’s unfortunate that people are denied bail at times on very minor charges because of their risk factors.

 If denied bail at the initial show cause hearing, there may exist a possibility for a bail review.
 A bail review is a chance to review the initial decision – an appeal of sorts.
-A bail review should be undertaken with careful preparation.
+A bail review should only be undertaken with careful preparation.

 To be granted the opportunity for a bail review, the accused person must first prove one of the following two conditions exist: